-- Sides of the ambulance: - o A retroreflective stripe(s) shall be affixed to at least 50 percent of the cab o The stripe or combination of stripes shall be a minimum of 4 inches (100mm) in total width.
+- · Sides of the ambulance: - o A retroreflective stripe(s) shall be affixed to at least 50 percent of the cab and body length on each side.

-o The 4-inch (100mm)-wide stripe or combination of stripes shall be permitted to be interrupted by objects (i.e., receptacles, door handles) provided the full stripe is seen as conspicuous when approaching the vehicle.

-o A graphic design shall be permitted to replace all or part of the required striping materials if the design or combination thereof covers at least the same perimeter length.
+- The stripe or combination of stripes shall be a minimum of 4 inches (100mm) in total width. - o The 4-inch (100mm)-wide stripe or combination of stripes shall be permitted to be interrupted by objects (i.e., receptacles, door handles) provided the full stripe is seen as conspicuous when approaching the vehicle. - o A graphic design shall be permitted to replace all or part of the required striping materials if the design or combination thereof covers at least the same perimeter length.